The role Victoria police play once a phone call is made about domestic violence

-Police will usually respond in a timely matter when a complaint is made of domestic violence by one of the parties involved.
+Police will usually respond in a timely matter when a phone call is place to report a complaint of domestic violence by one of the parties involved.
 Friends, neighbours, teachers or other community members might also alert police if they are concerned.
 When police attend, the safety of all parties is their first priority.

 Police will take photographs and note their observations and conversations with those present.
 Any evidence will be collected and logged as exhibits.
 Police may request to see any relevant text messages or emails, and ask witnesses to make a statement about the incident.
 If medical treatment is required, police will ask for authority to access relevant medical treatment information.